 TL;DR

-Table of Contents
+Table of contents

-- Framework Landscape in 2026
+- Framework picture in 2026

-- The 10 Frameworks Compared
+- The 10 frameworks compared

-- Detailed Comparison Table
+- Detailed comparison table

-- Backend vs Frontend: Choosing Components
+- Backend vs frontend: choosing components

-- My Honest Recommendations
+- My honest recommendations

-- Common Framework Mistakes
+- Common framework mistakes

 - FAQ

-Framework Landscape in 2026
+Framework picture in 2026

 Key trends in 2026:

-- Full-stack JavaScript loses appeal.
+- Full-stack JavaScript loses some appeal.
 Mixed-stack projects (React + Rails, Next.js + Django) are increasingly common because teams optimize for the job, not language consistency.

-The 10 Frameworks Compared
+The 10 frameworks compared

-1. Laravel (PHP Backend)
+1. Laravel (PHP backend)

 What it is: Full-stack PHP framework.
-Database ORM, routing, templating, authentication, all built-in.
+Database ORM, routing, templating, authentication, all built in.

 Best for: Content-heavy applications, MVPs, traditional business apps, full-stack teams that want one language.
+Laravel is part of my core stack.
+I offer Laravel-based custom web application development on a fixed monthly subscription from $3,499/mo.

 Strengths: